NanoComp/meep/doc/docs/Introduction.md

 The second most important thing you should know is that, in order to discretize the equations with second-order accuracy, FDTD methods **store different field components at different grid locations**.
 This discretization is known as a *Yee lattice*, and is described in more detail at: [Yee lattices](Yee_Lattice.md).
 As a consequence, **Meep must interpolate the field components to a common point** whenever you want to combine, compare, or output the field components (e.g. in computing energy density or flux).
 Most of the time, you don't need to worry too much about this interpolation since it is automatic.
 However, because it is a simple linear interpolation, while **E** and **D** may be discontinuous across dielectric boundaries, it means that the interpolated **E** and **D** fields may be less accurate than you might expect right around dielectric interfaces.

-Many references are available on FDTD methods for electromagnetism.
+Many references are available on FDTD methods for computational electromagnetics.
 See, for example:

--   Allen Taflove and Susan C. Hagness, *Computational Electrodynamics: The Finite-Difference Time-Domain Method* (Artech: Norwood, MA, 2000).
+-   Allen Taflove and Susan C. Hagness, *Computational Electrodynamics: The Finite-Difference Time-Domain Method* (Artech: Norwood, MA, 2005).

 ### The Illusion of Continuity